dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA1862](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1862): Prefer ReadOnlySpan`1 properties over readonly array fields
+## [CA1862](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1862): Prefer ReadOnlySpan\<T> properties over readonly array fields

-If an array field is readonly and the array is never modified, the compiler can emit more efficient code if the readonly field is replaced with a read-only ReadOnlySpan`1 property.
+If an array field is readonly and the array is never modified, the compiler can emit more efficient code if the readonly field is replaced with a read-only ReadOnlySpan\<T> property.

 |Item|Value|
 |-|-|